Differences Between SME IPO and Main Board IPO

 Main Board IPOs have a focus for larger, well-established companies.
 These firms usually have a more major market presence and financial strength.
 India’s primary stock exchanges, the BSE (Bombay Stock Exchange) and NSE (National Stock Exchange), host Main Initial IPOs.
 These IPOs entail more rigorous listing and financial criteria, given the broader scale and higher investor expectations.

-Mainboard IPO vs SME IPO
+Difference Between IPO and SME IPO

-Aspect SME IPO Main Board IPO
+Aspect SEO IPO Meaning Main Board IPO

 Rules for IPO eligibility